golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

 ## Wildcards

+**NOTE: Wildcard queries are deprecated** and will no longer be supported in the next minor release.

 Some query labels accept a wildcard value to match any value.
 If a label is a valid wildcard (\*, or the word "any"), then that label will match all values.
 The labels that accept wildcards are: